 2019 Wanaka Water Project (Fif).

-This project aims to re-introduce indigenous species into the Waterfall Creek riparian zone, focusing on the vicinity of the Millennium Walkway bridge and down-stream to Lake Wanaka, comprising approximately 1.5 hectares of land.
-The project is significant in size and scope and will be undertaken in three phases - Phase One: East Bank of Waterfall Creek, Phase Two: Access and Amenities Area of Waterfall Creek Track Junction and Phase Three: West Bank of Waterfall Creek.
+This project aimed to re-introduce indigenous species into the Waterfall Creek riparian zone, focusing on the vicinity of the Millennium Walkway bridge and down-stream to Lake Wanaka, comprising approximately 1.5 hectares of land.
+The project was significant in size and scope and was undertaken in three phases - Phase One: East Bank of Waterfall Creek, Phase Two: Access and Amenities Area of Waterfall Creek Track Junction and Phase Three: West Bank of Waterfall Creek.
 In 2012, we decided to extend the project area to include the adjacent Fossil Creek site.

 Ministry for the Environment, Queenstown-Lakes District Council